 Indeed, we don’t even know how seriously Aristarchus took his own theory, much less whether he seriously attempted to defend it from the attacks of his learned peers.
 All told, he makes for a sadly ambiguous sort of pioneer.
 Heliocentrism would appear to have been a leap too far for even the bold intellectual milieu of Alexandria, perhaps even for the man himself.

 The man named Eratosthenes was both of those things and much, much more, being if anything an even more prodigiously diverse intellect than Archimedes.
 He is believed to have been born in 276 BC in the city of Cyrene, a vassal of the Ptolemaic Empire that lay to the west of Egypt proper.
 Like Aristarchus, he made a name for himself at the Lyceum in Athens before coming to Alexandria, reportedly to become the tutor to the eventual King Ptolemy IV, who was still a young boy at the time.
-Once there, Eratosthenes got his hand in at just about everything: history, philosophy, poetry, fiction, geography, and of course mathematics and astronomy.
-He was also good at currying royal favor: in 245 BC, likely not long at all after his arrival, Ptolemy III made him head librarian.
+Eratosthenes got his hand in at just about everything in Alexandria: history, philosophy, poetry, fiction, geography, and of course mathematics and astronomy.
+He was apparently also good at currying royal favor: in 245 BC, likely not long at all after his arrival, Ptolemy III made him Head Librarian.

-For all that it was widely accepted by that time that the Earth was a sphere, no one could say how big that sphere might be.
-Eratosthenes set out to answer that question.
+We’ve already learned that, for all that it was widely accepted by that time that the Earth was a sphere, no one could yet say how big that sphere might be in a concrete unit of measure.
+Eratosthenes now set out to answer that question.

 At solar noon on the summer solstice — i.e., the longest day of the year — the Sun shined down on Alexandria from a position slightly to the south, as evidenced by the shadows that extended northward from the objects its light struck.
-But Eratosthenes observed, either directly or from the reports of travelers, that the further south of Alexandria that one was, the closer the Sun came to being directly overhead at this instant.
-When one ventured far as the city of Syene– modern-day Aswan — at the traditional southern boundary of Egypt, one found that the Sun’s rays struck the surface of the Earth from a perfectly vertical angle.
+But Eratosthenes learned, either through personal observations or from the reports of travelers, that the further south of Alexandria that one journeyed, the closer the Sun came to being directly overhead at this instant.
+When one ventured as far as the city of Syene (modern-day Aswan) at the traditional southern boundary of Egypt, one found that the Sun’s rays struck the surface of the Earth from a perfectly vertical angle.
 At locations even further to the south than Syene, by contrast, the Sun shined down from the north.
 Eratosthenes realized that these facts provided him with some of the tools he would need to calculate the circumference of the Earth.

 Next, he needed to know the exact distance between Syene and Alexandria.
 It’s tempting to imagine that he employed Archimedes’s freshly invented odometer for this purpose, but we have no way of knowing for sure; instead of that instrument, he may have borrowed one of his king’s “pacers,” a man trained to measure distances by taking careful, even steps as he walked and keeping a precise count of them.
 By whatever means, he was able to conclude that the two cities lay 497 miles (800 kilometers) apart, a very credible estimate indeed.